Documentation requirements vary by situation. The Coordinator of Student Disability Services

 Documentation must include an audiological report indicating current hearing levels, speech reception levels, with or without hearing aids and/or assistive listening devices and a specific diagnosis by a professionally licensed or certified Speech Pathologist and/or Audiologist.

-Documentation must include, results of a diagnostic interview, background information, behavioral observations, a comprehensive cognitive (intellectual) assessment with resulting standard test scores, a complete achievement battery to measure current functioning (the Wide Range Achievement Test – WRAT-3 is not acceptable as thesole measure of achievement) with resulting standard test scores and related discussion, and a specific diagnosis.
-Documentation must be provided by a licensed/certified Educational Diagnostician, Educational Psychologist, or Professional Counselor.
+Documentation must include, results of a diagnostic interview, background information, behavioral observations, a comprehensive cognitive assessment, test scores, related discussion and a specific diagnosis.
+Documentation must be provided by a licensed/certified Educational Diagnostician, Educational Psychologist, or a Licensed Professional Counselor (LPC).

-Documentation that identifies current functional limitations, with or without apparatus, and that also states whether the condition is permanent or temporary.
+Documentation must include current functional limitations, with or without mobility devices, and whether the condition is permanent or temporary.
 If the condition is temporary, the documentation must include the expected length of time for recovery.
-The documentation must be provided by a licensed physician specializing in the area of the diagnoses.
+The documentation must be provided by a licensed physician specializing in the area of the diagnosis.

-Documentation must include: a specific diagnosis based on the DSM-IV-TR, a description of current functional limitations in the academic environment as well as across other settings, relevant information regarding medications and their possible effects, and must include any other pertinent information that may assist in determining reasonable accommodations.
+Documentation must include a specific diagnosis, a description of current functional limitations in the academic environment as well as across other settings, relevant information regarding medications and their possible effects, and must include any other pertinent information that may assist in determining reasonable accommodations.
 Documentation must be provided by a licensed Psychologist, Psychiatrist, Professional Counselor, or Social Worker.